Lego Castle: "Classic" Castle (1978–1983)

-Black Falcons (1984–1994?)
+Black Falcons (1984–1987)

-The sets that were released during this time period predominantly featured the motif of a black and white bird against a black and white background, split down the middle.
+The 1984 Castle sets predominantly featured the motif of a black and white bird against a black and white background, split down the middle.
 The minifigures that were associated with this symbol almost invariably had black pants, black helmets, and blue torsos with black sleeves, often with the bird emblem on their chests and shields (with a blue or gold border).
-Some fans in the United States have labeled this faction as "Black Falcons", and Australian fans have called them "Eagle Crest", though at the time each term only appears once in any official Lego literature – both in regional names for set 6074.
+Some fans in the United States have labeled this faction as "Black Falcons", and Australian fans have called them "Eagle Crest", though at the time each term appears only once in any official Lego literature – both in regional names for set 6074.
 A 1989 US catalogue includes an ambiguous reference to the "Guardians of the Gray Castles".
 However, the faction was never labeled as anything other than "Castle", nor was it ever officially recognized as a theme.
 Although the term Black Falcons wasn't explicitly and internationally used to market the faction in its original incarnation, Lego later picked up the term in its own marketing to refer to the earlier theme.

-In 1984, the first Black Falcons castle was 6073 Knight's Castle.
+In 1984, the first Black Falcons castle was Knight's Castle (set 6073).
 It came with six minifigures; two archers, two spearmen, and two knights mounted on horses.
 Like the yellow castle, the set featured special hinge pieces that could open up the castle to take a look inside and get at the interior.
-The Black Falcons were also featured in other sets the same year such as 6021 Jousting Knights and 6030 Catapult.
-In 1986, the Knight's Castle was replaced by similar-sized 6074 Black Falcon's Fortress ("Draco and the Black Knight" in the UK, "Eagle Crest Castle" in Australia), which had the same type of minifigures (including the two mounted knights).
-The main difference was in the structure as the two defense towers had been moved to the front, and were made with more rounded (octagonal) corner pieces, leaving room in the back for a small roofed residence/chapel with a yellow Tudor wall.
-6074 was quite unique because it was the first set to include the octagonal corner pieces and the yellow Tudor wall, as well as the only set to have a blue Black Falcons flag.
+The Black Falcons were also featured in other sets the same year such as Jousting Knights (set 6021) and Catapult (set 6030).
+In 1986, the Knight's Castle was replaced by a similar-sized Black Falcon's Fortress (set 6074, "Draco and the Black Knight" in the UK, "Eagle Crest Castle" in Australia), which had the same type of minifigures (including the two mounted knights).
+In 2002, at the request of fans, Lego re-released the Black Falcon's Fortress re-numbered as a Lego Legend that was almost identical to the 1986 set.